SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/grant.rst

          TO role_name [, ...]

-      -- Pass privileges between roles by granting one role to another:
+      -- Pass permissions between roles by granting one role to another:
       | GRANT role_name [, ...]
          TO role_name_2
          [ WITH ADMIN OPTION ]